 Injury to a child is a 3G offense when the offense is punishable as a felony of the first degree.
 Learn more about 3G offenses.

-It is an affirmative defense if the actor, before the offense occurs, notified the child in person and the child’s parents (or person acting as parent) in writing that the actor would no longer provide care.
-Tex.
-Pen.
-Code §22.04(i).
+There are a number of defenses for injury to a child, including affirmative defenses.
+An affirmative defense allows a defendant to avoid legal responsibility by providing an excuse or justification for an act.
+For example, it is an affirmative defense if the actor, before the offense occurs, notified the child in person and the child’s parents (or person acting as parent) in writing that the actor would no longer provide care.

 If a person is charged with an act of omission causing serious injury or bodily injury to a child, it is a defense if:

+False allegations of child abuse occur more often than you might think.
+We often see false allegations of child abuse in tumultuous family situations such as a bitter divorce or custody battle.
 Family Code Section 261.107 makes it a criminal offense to make a false report of child abuse or neglect.
-Specifically, a person can be charged with making a false report if with the intent to deceive the person made a report of child abuse that was false.
-A first offense is a State Jail Felony punishable by up to two years in State Jail and a $10,000 fine.
+Specifically, a person can be charged with making a false report if, with the intent to deceive, the person made a report of child abuse that was false.
+A first offense is a state jail felony punishable by up to two years in a state jail facility and a maximum $10,000 fine.
 A subsequent offense is a third degree felony punishable by two to ten years in prison.

 Contact an Injury to a Child Lawyer in Fort Worth